Tax FAQs: Get the Answers To Common Questions

 Who can I claim as a dependent?

 There are several checkpoints for determining who you can claim as a dependent.
-The must be a United States citizen, resident, or national.
+They must be a United States citizen, resident, or national.
 They must be filing single or married filing separately.
 And you must be the only one claiming them on your return.
 You can claim family members, foster children, and even adopted children.

 What credits and deductions can I take?